codedor/laravel-locale-collection/README.md

-# Locale Collection package for Laravel
+# Locale Collection for Laravel

-##

-This is where your description should go.
-Limit it to a paragraph or two.
-Consider adding a small example.
+A package to define locales via a facade for your project.

 ## Installation